FrancisVila/MFT_convert/content/en/docs/TransferCFT/concepts/CFT_configuration_concepts_Start_here/Authorization_list_concepts.md

 ## List of unauthorized identifiers

-To create a list of excluded IDFs, you simply prefix the authorization object (CFTAUTH) ID with the letters "NOT" and list the IDFs to exclude in the IDF parameter definition.
+To create a list of excluded IDFs, you simply prefix the authorization object (CFTAUTH) ID with the letters "`NOT`" and list the IDFs to exclude in the IDF parameter definition.
 For example, you can exclude some IDF from being sent to a partner using the SAUTH parameter.

 ****Example list of unauthorized IDFs****